The CD4/CD8 ratio is a reflection of immune system health.

 CD8 cells (also known as CD8 lymphocytes or T-suppressor cells) recognise and destroy cells infected with bacteria or viruses.

 The CD4/CD8 ratio is calculated by dividing the CD4 cell count by the CD8 cell count.
 For example a ratio of 2 would indicate that there are 2 CD4 cells for every 1 CD8 cell.
 A normal ratio is between 1 and 3.

 HIV-negative people generally have a greater number of CD4 cells than they have of CD8 cells.
 As people get older, the immune system's defence against pathogens is weaker and the CD4/CD8 ratio tends to decrease.
-People with autoimmune diseases tend to have an increased CD4/CD8 ratio, while those with viral infections have a decreased ratio.
+Having a higher ratio is better than having a low ratio.

 Factors affecting CD4 count and subsequently the CD4/CD8 ratio are some viral infections, tuberculosis, corticosteroid use, seasonal/diurnal variations, and variations in CD4 analyses.

 In usual clinical care of people living with HIV, the CD4 cell count is more important than the CD4/CD8 ratio.
 There's more information about CD4 cell counts on another page.